In a broader project, I work on topics related to slavery and the experience of the enslaved at the Cape in the seventeenth to nineteenth centuries.

 In the 2021 article ‘When Cape Slavery Ended’ (co-authored with Johan Fourie, Lisa Martin and Hans Heese) we provided a wide-ranging look at the enslaved population at the time of emancipation, made possible by the detailed, individual level records generated in the process of emancipation.

 At the Cape, manumission through self-purchase was a route to free status.
 During the Dutch East India Company period, manumission by (self)purchase was not a civil right as it was in parts of the Atlantic World.
 Legislation changes in the nineteenth-century, by which time the Cape had been conquered by the British and drawn into the British empire, meant that at least in theory the enslaved had the opportunity to purchase their freedom from masters.
-My future research plans include investigation into this aspect of enslaved agency in the British Cape Colony in the period preceding emancipation, and the conflicts over free status pursued by the enslaved and imported apprenticed recaptured Africans.
+I am currently working on a series of articles on manumission practices in the nineteenth-century Cape Colony which draw attention to the ways in which enslaved people achieved freedom, if relative and constrained, in the years before de jure emancipation (1834).

 Table Mountain and Cape Town by Jan Brandes, 1787.
 Rijksmuseum, Amsterdam.